catskull/catskull.github.io/_posts/2016-10-14-iphone-pros-and-cons.md

  - No removing stock apps.
 I'll be stuck with apple email and inbox
  - No emulators
  - Can't send texts with my chromebook
- - Generally more expensive (debateable)
+ - Generally more expensive (debatable)
  - Getting more locked into the Apple ecosystem.
 I'm locked into Google right now though so I'm not sure if that actually matters.
  - Doesn't work as well with devices not in the ecosystem (pebble time)